tensorflow/tensorflow/g3doc/LangRef.md

 The `index` type is a signless integer whose size is equal to the natural machine word of the target ([rationale](Rationale.md#signless-types)) and is used by the affine constructs in MLIR.
-Unlike fixed-size integers.
-It cannot be used as an element of vector, tensor or memref type ([rationale](Rationale.md#index-type-disallowed-in-vectortensormemref-types)).
+Unlike fixed-size integers, it cannot be used as an element of vector, tensor or memref type ([rationale](Rationale.md#index-type-disallowed-in-vectortensormemref-types)).